FORT-GH/simplegistyc/README.md

 ```bash
 pip install simplegistyc
 ```

-... or install it from the main branch of this [repository](https://github.com/FORT-GitHub/simplegistyc).
 You can also download the entire repository to run the tests, download the CI/CD scripts etc.

 ---